 Frame's emergency leak approach

 Frame Restoration starts by documenting observed conditions and explaining the practical next step.
 If temporary water control is appropriate and safe, the goal is to reduce additional water intrusion until a permanent repair or replacement scope can be prepared.
+We've installed temporary tarps on storm-hit homes from Prosper down through Richardson, and in each case the tarp is treated as a stopgap, not a fix.
+International Residential Code provisions like IRC R903 and R908 guide how roof covering and re-covering work should be handled, and a written scope should reflect that standard rather than a quick patch.

 If your roof damage may involve carrier review, see our roof documentation guide.